KarlOlson/Seed_scalable_complete/README.md

 ### Terraform Issues:
 1. If you deploy the terraform to the same project more than once, there is an error about some conflicting network information already existing for swarm deployment.
 I cannot figure out what this is (after deleting everything within the project).
 I have to start a new project (and create a new credential) each time I deploy.
 Not a big issue as you will likely clear out a project anyway to prevent recurring billing charges....but can be annoying if doing quick tests.
 Have yet to ID/solve conflict.

+###Docker Cleanup:
+1. Sometimes you need to cleanup old containers/networks.
+The following commands will help:
+`docker-compose down` stops any running containers.
+Must run from directory of docker-compose file.
+`docker image prune -a` removes all inactive containers.
+`docker network prune` removes inactive networks

 ## License